-2. Samsung Galaxy Buds
+3. Samsung Galaxy Buds

 These earbuds are so tiny you might forget you have them in your ears.
 Samsung’s Galaxy Buds come in a handful of different colors, and they’re great for casually listening to music and podcasts while you’re cleaning around the house or commuting to work.
 While the six-hour battery life is short of the Jabra Elite 75t, it is still impressive.
 It’s obvious why 80% of Amazon reviews give the Galaxy Buds four or five stars.
-These wireless earbuds offer sweat-resistance and a sleek design.
+These earbuds offer sweat-resistance and a sleek design.
 Plus, like all of the best noise-canceling earbuds, they have an Ambient Aware mode that lets you tune into the world around you as needed.

 At half the price of Apple’s latest earbuds, Samsung’s offering is a worthy alternative to the AirPods Pro.

-7. SoundPeats True Wireless Earbuds
+Edifier X5 True Wireless Stereo Earbuds

-8. Jaybird Vista
+9. Jaybird Vista

 Labeled as “Earthproof,” the Jaybird Vista earbuds sport a IPX7 dust, scratch, and water-resistant rating, meaning you can go running in the rain, drop your earbuds off a small cliff, and accidentally kick one down the road, and it would still work fine (although we don’t recommend that).
 You could run a marathon before the six-hour battery life runs out.
 Okay, maybe you couldn’t do that, but someone could.
 These earbuds are lightweight, durable and provide solid sound quality, what else do you really need?

-9. Sennheiser Momentum
+10. Sennheiser Momentum

-The sound quality is top-notch in the Sennheiser Momentum wireless earbuds, and they are about $70 cheaper than AirPods Pro.
+The sound quality is top-notch in the Sennheiser Momentum earbuds, and they are about $70 cheaper than AirPods Pro.
 They even feature transparency technology to hear your surroundings while your earbuds are still in.
 The four-hour battery life could be better, but you can always go with the Momentum 2, which has seven hours of battery life (they cost almost $300).
 However, the predecessor sounds just as good and is a better overall value.
 Make no mistake, these are premium earbuds that can compete with the best audio devices from Jabra, Apple and Sony.
 Even though there’s a newer version of this product for sale, we still think Sennheiser Momentum is one of the best AirPods alternatives available in 2020.

-10. Google Pixel Buds
+14. Google Pixel Buds

 The first iteration of the Google Pixel Buds still had that pesky wire that tethered the two earbuds to one another.
 Now, free of all wires, the Pixel buds are as small and comfortable as ever, plus they come in a handful of fun colors.
 The sound quality rivals AirPods Pro, and they’re $70 cheaper.
-Hey Google, not bad.
 With a design that’s clearly reminiscent of your AirPods charging case, these are one of the best new alternatives to the AirPods and AirPods Pro.